You are here

 In multiple-district AUs or in BOCES, member districts submit the UIP (not the AU Gifted Coordinator/Director in the BOCES or multiple-district AU).
 AU Gifted Coordinators/Directors responsible for multiple districts may collaborate with districts to develop a common plan that includes a performance challenge, target, action plan, and process to monitor progress.
-This plan is shared with member districts who then include the information within their district UIP.
+This plan is shared with member districts who then upload the plan within their UIP submission.

 If the district’s UIP provides a data analysis that references data for a small number of students, it may be possible to identify individual students.
 To avoid Family Educational Rights and Privacy Act (FERPA) concerns, CDE uses the following guidelines for public reporting of student data: achievement data may be shared when n-size is 16 students or more for achievement results and when n-size is 20 students or more for growth results.
 Districts with a small number of gifted students (fewer than 16), may use the student's Advanced Learning Plan to meet the gifted requirements for UIP.